jack-brosnan/home-not-alone/README.md

 # Welcome to Home Not Alone!

-## Home Not Alone
+## The Secret Santa Planning App
-### Home Not Alone is a Secret Santa planning app, dedicated to making Secret Santa super simple, while keeping everyone's secrets a surprise.
+### Home Not Alone is dedicated to making planning your next Secret Santa super simple, while keeping everyone's secret gifts a Santa-sized surprise!

 The responsive website allows registered users to create participant lists for gift giving activities, allowing easy inviting and assignment distribution, along with setting a recommended budget for all gifts involved.
 Users who are not registered are recommended to check out the website's About page, and are free to sign up for their own account.